larkintuckerllc/cloud-engineer-course/1.1.1/README.md

 ## Projects

 > Any Google Cloud resources that you allocate and use must belong to a project.
 You can think of a project as the organizing entity for what you're building.
 A project is made up of the settings, permissions, and other metadata that describe your applications.
 Resources within a single project can work together easily, for example by communicating through an internal network, subject to the regions-and-zones rules.
-A project can't access another project's resources unless you use Shared VPC or VPC Network Peering.

 [Google Cloud overview](https://cloud.google.com/docs/overview)